petermdtran246/An-end-to-end-NLP-pipeline-with-model-comparison-and-evaluation/README.md

-# Building Your Own Text Classifier
+# Building My Own Text Classifier
 ### An end-to-end NLP pipeline with model comparison and evaluation

 ## Overview